 From 1900 to 2020 LEONHARD WEISS has developed into one of the largest construction companies in Germany and is still 100 % family-owned.
-Over 5,800 employees continue our successful track record and celebrate a big summer party together in our anniversary year.
+More than 5,800 employees continue the success story.

 For the eighths time in a row, LEONHARD WEISS emerged as one of the TOP employers in the construction industry (2nd place); in the overall ranking, the company with headquarters in Göppingen / Satteldorf ranks 48th in Germany across all industries.